shanmukhkotharu/devstories-multi-notifications/readme.md

 ### How to setup
 The code samples are written in python keeping in mind that these can be deployed to azure functions.
-You can find my complete blog on my [medium page](https://shanmukhkotharu.medium.com/cost-effective-multi-channel-notification-system-easy-to-implement-azure-best-practices-ffb6916b023b "Shanmukh's blog on Medium")<a href="http://..." target="_blank">external link</a>
+You can find my complete blog on my [medium page](https://shanmukhkotharu.medium.com/cost-effective-multi-channel-notification-system-easy-to-implement-azure-best-practices-ffb6916b023b "Shanmukh's blog on Medium"). <a href="https://shanmukhkotharu.medium.com/cost-effective-multi-channel-notification-system-easy-to-implement-azure-best-practices-ffb6916b023b" target="blank">medium page</a>

 ### Contribute
 Contributions are most welcome, at last we are engineers... we are born to solve problems.
 Let's do it together making an impact